Easy Thai Chicken Satay with Coconut Rice

 This post may contain affiliate links.
 Please read my disclosure policy.

 This easy Thai chicken satay has become my family’s most requested meal.
 The 6-ingredient chicken marinade, which requires no chopping, comes together in a snap.
 The chicken can be sliced and marinated 48 hours or more in advance, so don’t be afraid to make it ahead of time.
-I often serve it with coconut rice and steamed broccoli on the side.
+I always serve it with coconut rice, which my children devour.

 A few months ago, I discovered my children love Thai food.
 If you are wondering: How could children not love Thai food?
 Chicken on a stick!
 Dumplings!
 Rice!
 Noodles!
 Peanut sauce!
 What’s not to love?